 Soft tissue and bone injuries are more than just a minor inconvenience for most individuals.
 Strains, fractures, and dislocations lead to other issues even after treatment.
 The long-lasting effects of sprains and fracture injuries may limit one’s range-of-motion and cause chronic pain.

-As personal injury lawyers in Long Island, we see how debilitating injuries to bone and soft tissue can be.
+As personal injury lawyer in Long Island in Long Island, we see how debilitating injuries to bone and soft tissue can be.
 You may find the information below helpful if you or a loved one sustained injuries in an accident.
 Possessing a deep understanding of your injuries may provide insight into your situation.

 Sprains and Strains